 Remember, continuing students with veteran status may register on the first day of Period I registration!
 Students who are not currently receiving veterans benefits will need to provide proof of veteran status to the Veteran and Military Resource Center.

 The Center for Equity and Inclusion offers student success mentoring, the EMBRACE program, and many other opportunities to enable learning through the exploration of human differences.

 Getting Involved on Campus

 Student learning, persistence, and attainment in college are strongly associated with student engagement.
-Check out our student organizations and upcoming events by visiting Student Engagement and the DawgDen.
+Check out our student organizations and upcoming events by visiting Student Life and the DawgDen.

 Criminal Justice League: The CJ League aims to provide Criminal Justice majors and minors with opportunities which complement their classroom learning.
 Their overarching goal is to provide quality interaction, support, and well-being for victims, offenders, criminal justice professionals, and family members who have been affected by the criminal justice system.

 Student Social Work Organization: Guided by the NASW Code of Ethics, the Student Social Work Organization (SSWO) strives to empower individuals, groups, and communities towards social change by listening, advocating for social justice, and serving our community with competence and integrity.